wangyin-git/rbgo/README.md

 # go
 create lightweight routine like golang

-routine does not create a thread instead it is picked by a thread in pool
+routine does not create a thread instead it is picked by a thread in pool.

-routine use fiber to yield processor, so you can call Fiber.yield, just like Gosched() in golang
+routine use fiber to yield processor, so you can call Fiber.yield, just like Gosched() in golang.

 if routine is suspended by a blocking operation for enough long time, a new thread will be created to handle other routine.
-Suspended thread will exit when it completes current routine
+Suspended thread will exit when it completes current routine.